Greek War of Independence

-At that point, the three Great powers — Russia, Britain, and France — decided to intervene, sending their naval squadrons to Greece in 1827.
-Following news that the combined Ottoman–Egyptian fleet was going to attack the island of Hydra, the allied European fleets intercepted the Ottoman navy at Navarino.
-After a tense week-long standoff, the Battle of Navarino led to the destruction of the Ottoman–Egyptian fleet and turned the tide in favor of the revolutionaries.
+The three great powers—Russia, Britain, and France—decided to intervene, sending their naval squadrons to Greece in 1827.
+They destroyed the Ottoman–Egyptian fleet at the Battle of Navarino, and turned the tide in favor of the revolutionaries.
 In 1828, the Egyptian army withdrew under pressure from a French expeditionary force.
-The Ottoman garrisons in the Peloponnese surrendered and the Greek revolutionaries proceeded to retake central Greece.
-The Ottoman Empire declared war on Russia allowing for the Russian army to move into the Balkans, near Constantinople.
-This forced the Ottomans to accept Greek autonomy in the Treaty of Adrianople and autonomy for Serbia and the Romanian principalities.
-After nine years of war, Greece was finally recognized as an independent state under the London Protocol of February 1830.
+The Ottoman garrisons in the Peloponnese surrendered and the Greek revolutionaries retook central Greece.
+The Ottoman Empire declared war on Russia allowing for the Russian army to move into the Balkans.
+This forced the Ottomans to accept Greek autonomy in the Treaty of Adrianople and semi-autonomy for Serbia and the Romanian principalities.
+After nine years of war, Greece was recognized as an independent state under the London Protocol of February 1830.
 Further negotiations in 1832 led to the London Conference and the Treaty of Constantinople, which defined the final borders of the new state and established Prince Otto of Bavaria as the first king of Greece.

+The slogan of the revolution, Eleftheria i thanatos 'Freedom or death', became Greece's national motto.